 Collaborations on Instagram

-Aston Martin showcases its involvement with its Grand Prix teams but shows it’s at the cutting edge of technology through its involvement with Tag Heuer and Triton Submarines as well as Lego around the James Bond brand.
+Aston Martin showcases its involvement with its Grand Prix teams but has previously shows it’s at the cutting edge of technology through its involvement with Tag Heuer, Triton Submarines as well as Lego around the James Bond brand.

 It’s also one of the few brands looking to actively source user generated content (UGC) from its followers under #astonmartinlive – at the time of writing, there were 34k posts.